SomajitDey/JuFF/readme.txt

 anymore.

 Future work:

+1) Users may choose to be anonymous.
+If a user chooses to be so, his/her JuFF account will be the SHA-256 hash of his/her name#email.
+So, spammers cannot get his/her validated email id from the JuFF key-server.
+Someone who knows his/her name & email both, however, will be able to send him/her messages.
+But one can still choose a name and not tell others about it...which then makes his/her JuFF account totally anonymous even if others know his/her email id.

-JuFF can be made to make only signed commits to the JuFF repo.
-The public keys may already be added to GitHub so every commit can be verified and displayed as so for transparency.
+2) JuFF can be made to make only signed commits to the JuFF repo.
+The public keys may already be added to GitHub so every commit can be verified and displayed as such, for transparency.